 For example, Microsoft’s SQL Beacon watches over your databases 24 hours a day.
 It monitors SQL Servers across an entire organization from a single instance – allowing DBAs to totally forget about best practice checks they often don’t have time to carry out.

-How can beacons help asset tracking and management?
+How beacons improve asset tracking & management?

 Beacon asset tracking is an advanced and productive way of tracking.
 It can help in multiple ways.
 Firstly you can use fixed location-based beacons for asset tracking.